Sachinyadav02/JS-Notes/05_Arrays.md

 - Array is a data stucture in which we storing a collection of multiple items under a single variable name.
 - JS Arrays are resizable and can contain a mix of different data types.
 - It is Non - Primitive data type.
-- It is Heap Memory.
+- It works on Heap Memory.
 - Array store data on 0 base indexing.

 **Declaring of Arrays** &nbsp; --> `2 Ways to declare Arrays in JS.`